Brian Connor (footballer)

-Brian Connor (born 23 April 1969) is a footballer who most recently played for Slough Town in the English Southern Football League Division One South & West.
+Brian Connor (born 23 April 1969) is a former footballer who most last played for Slough Town in the English Southern Football League Division One South & West.
 He played international football for Anguilla.

 He originally started at QPR, but was given his marching orders after stealing boots of pro players.
 He did not excel in school either just like his friends A Ajram and R Hepburn.

 Club career

 Connor joined Maidenhead United from local rivals Marlow in November 1996.
 He became a regular, dependable and popular member of Alan Devonshire's team, playing mainly as a sweeper, and such was his level of consistency that he played in all 61 competitive matches in the 1998/99 season.

 An Isthmian League Division One promotion winner in 1999–2000, Connor also won a Full Members Cup winners medal and four County Cups during his spell at York Road, scoring a memorable match-winner in the Berks & Bucks Senior Cup final against Reading in 1998.
 Connor started 368 matches for the Magpies – sixth, now seventh, all-time – and, after leaving at the end of the 2004/05 season, was given the honour of a testimonial that saw Alan Devonshire return to manage a Maidenhead United XI versus a Wycombe Wanderers XI.
 Connor would join his former Magpies boss, Devonshire, at Hampton & Richmond Borough in 2005.
 He re-signed for Slough Town, his hometown club, in 2007.
 He was inducted into the Maidenhead United Hall of Fame, alongside Devonshire, in January 2010.